Mitchell Clements

 Strategy: How Do We Get There?

-Everyone had a shared understanding of the problems with the current experience and could see the solution in the product vision, but a looming chasm remained.
-How would we get there?
-Where would we even start?
+Everyone recognized the problems with the current experience and could see the solution in the product vision, but the challenge was clear: how do we get there?

-After partnering and working with executive leadership and each department, I eventually broke down the homeownership vision into an actionable 9-step plan, with each step mapping to a major opportunity space in the homeownership journey.
+Through close collaboration with leadership, I broke down the homeownership vision into a 9-step actionable plan, with each step mapping to a major opportunity space in the homeownership journey.

 Execution: Making the Vision a Reality